hypertrack/live-app-ios/README.md

 - [Support](#support)

 ## Live Location Sharing
-The core feature of Hypertrack Live is Live Location Sharing.
-Live Location Sharing is useful for consumer apps like messengers and social apps where two or more people want to share their Live Location with each other when on the way to meet up.
-It is also useful for marketplace aggregators where the transaction starts online 💻📱 but requires people to meet offline for fulfillment.
-It helps you solve the consumer's anxiety of “where are you⁉️”.
+The primary feature of Hypertrack Live is Live Location Sharing.
+Live Location Sharing is useful for:
+- Workforce productivity apps with messaging and customer support capabilities
+- Peer-to-peer marketplaces for goods and services
+- Ridesharing and carpooling apps
+- Consumer apps like messengers and social apps

+It helps solve the user's anxiety of “where are you⁉️”.

 ## Usage
 #### To use this app